-The following guidelines apply to all brewing methods:
+The following guidelines apply to all brewing methods except espresso:

-- Let your freshly roasted coffee rest for at least 3-4 days before brewing.
-We generally like coffee best between 7-14 days after the roast date.
+- Freshness: Let your freshly roasted coffee rest for at least 3-4 days before brewing.
+We generally like coffee best between 10-21 days after the roast date.
 It will taste good up until about a month after roasting.

-- Start with a water ratio to coffee ratio (or 'brew ratio') of about 16 to 1.
-For example, you could brew a V60 pour over using 352g of water and 22g of coffee (352/22 = 16).
-We tend to prefer drip methods (V60/Chemex/Kalita) to be closer to 17 to 1 ratio, and immersion methods (AeroPress, French Press) to be closer to 15 to 1 ratio, but this will vary depending on your grinder and your water.
+- Brew ratio: Start with a water to coffee ratio (or 'brew ratio') of about 17 to 1.
+For example, you could brew a V60 pour over using 374g of water and 22g of coffee (374/22 = 17).
+We tend to prefer drip methods (V60/Chemex/Kalita) to be closer to 17 to 1 ratio (or even higher, 18 or 19 to 1 are also great), and immersion methods (AeroPress, French Press) to be closer to 15 to 1 ratio, but this will vary depending on your grinder and your water.
 In non-metric speak, this is about 12oz of water to 0.75oz of ground coffee.

 Click on the brewer icon for a specific guide: